isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 **Processing bam files using CWL 'scatter and gather'**

 In this edition, we're going to continue our exploration of using CWL to run workflows on the Google cloud.
-Last time, we performed a 'scatter', where a tool is applied to a list of files.
+Last time, we performed a 'scatter' operation, where a tool is applied to a list of files.
 This time, we'll complete the paradigm by performing a 'gather' to collate the results of a scatter.
-Additionally, we will propegate the scatter through a series of steps.
+Additionally, we will propagate the scatter through a series of steps.

 Specifically, for a list of files, we're going to bin sequence reads by GC content, producing a single output file that we can use to make a plot.